 Now a full-time educator, her work now includes the Well Connected Communities (WCC) and Family and Consumer Sciences (FCS) programs.
 These additional assignments have opened opportunities for her to reach out to residents of all ages including pre-schoolers through senior citizens.

-As of the Fall 2022 semester, Dr. Lockett is an Extension Assistant Professor in Cooperative Extension within the College of Agriculture.
+Dr. Lockett is an Extension Assistant Professor in Cooperative Extension within the College of Agriculture.
 He plans to continue the work and research in the communities, classroom, and campus being an advocate and supporter of those in need.
 Dr. Lockett will educate, train, support, and mentor persons in his current role.
 He will be researching, planning, coordinating, and implementing health equity and wellness programs and workshops that serve various populations throughout Tennessee.

 This material was funded by USDA Supplemental Nutrition Assistance Program - SNAP, and under an agreement with the State of TN.
 This institution is and equal opportunity provider.